 In March of 2013 I had a second surgery.
 My Doctor went into the existing site to clear the margins and took out two lymph nodes.
 My lymph nodes were clear.
 Looking back on it, I would not have my lymph nodes taken out.
 When your lymph nodes are taken out it disrupts the flow of lymph and your body has to learn new pathways for the lymph to travel.
 The removal of my two lymph nodes caused axillary web syndrome where I could not straighten my arm all the way and had constant pain in my arm.
 The physical therapist had me do six sessions of physical therapy.
 My arm was now healed and I could get back on the water to enjoy kayaking.
 When your lymph nodes are taken out you have to protect that arm.
 Don’t have blood drawn or blood pressure taken on that arm.
 If you get any cuts on that arm you need to take care of it right away due to an increased rate of infection.

 My doctors strongly recommended that I do chemo.
 Instead of choosing chemo, I changed my diet to eating all organic, nutrient dense foods.
 I monitored my ph levels daily to increase my alkalinity levels.
 I took herbal tonics, supplements, did acupuncture, colonics and intensive detoxification.
 I drank only pure filtered water out of glass bottles and used only stainless steel cookware.
 I put a water filter in my shower.
 Alcohol, meat, dairy, bread, sugar and junk food were eliminated from my diet.
-I increased my exercise level, got daily sunshine, fresh air and massages twice per month.
+I increased my exercise level, got daily sunshine and fresh air.

 I did do 10 radiation treatments in Sedona at the Verde Valley Medical Center to eliminate my severe neck pain.
 Radiation wasn’t so bad.
 I didn’t lose any hair.
-I was tired for several months and had a sore throat.
+I was tired for several months and had an intense sore throat.
 The treatments included massage and reiki.

 For detoxification I did a hair analysis test to identify the heavy metals in my body.
 Next I did 10 sessions of Ozone IV Therapy.
 I ate lots of leafy greens and took Zeolite, Chlorella and Wheat Grass.

-For monitoring I did blood work, Pet Scans and MRI’s.
-My naturopath had me get the following blood work: Serum zinc, circulation tumor cells, adrenal panel, high sensitivity C-reactive protein and Vitamin D and I had MRI’s every six months.
+For monitoring I did blood work, Pet Scans, X-rays and MRI’s.
+My naturopath had me get the following blood work: Serum zinc, circulation tumor cells, adrenal panel, high sensitivity C-reactive protein, and I had MRI’s every six months.

 Other dietary recommendations included: nuts, seeds, raw sauerkraut, shitake mushrooms, squash, yams, pumpkin and bone broth soup.
 Turmeric, ginger, garlic, fenugreek, along with Indian and Cajun spices which are anti-cancer.